Development of Active Root System Architecture of Upland Cotton for Improved Sub-surface Water Uptake During Drought Conditions

 • Crop Production: plant breeding and genetics, water management

-2) a) Evaluate the root system architecture (RSA) of the diverse germplasm using image-based root phenotyping platform under controlled greenhouse conditions.
-The plants will be grown in the greenhouse for about 2 weeks before scanning their RSA with the scanner and software program. b) Select a subset of the 5 most promising and the 5 least promising of the exotic accessions in addition to the control and elite cultivars for contrast.
-To evaluate the RSA traits, under well-watered and water-deficit treatments in field conditions, three replications will be under irrigated conditions and the other will be rainfed only.
+a) Evaluate the root system architecture (RSA) of the diverse germplasm using an image-based root phenotyping platform under controlled greenhouse conditions.
+The plants will be grown in the greenhouse for about 2 weeks before scanning their RSA with the scanner and software program. b) Select a subset of the five most promising and the five least promising of the exotic accessions in addition to the control and elite cultivars for contrast.
+To evaluate the RSA traits, under well-watered and water-deficient treatments in field conditions, three replications will be under irrigated conditions, and the other will be rainfed only.

-4) Working in collaboration with soil physicist (Dr. Deb) to understand the mechanisms by which the RSA and root water uptake functions at deep soil layers and shallow zones.
-Investigate the water movement from soil to roots in relation to cotton’s variation of traits.
+Working to understand the mechanisms by which the RSA and root water uptake function at deep soil layers and shallow zones.
+Investigate water movement from soil to roots in relation to cotton’s variation of traits.